1 dead after officer-involved shooting in Bluffton

 BLUFFTON, Ga.
 (WTOC) - One person is dead after an officer-involved shooting in Bluffton Saturday.

-The Beaufort County Sheriff’s Office initiated a traffic stop on May River Road near Red Cedar Street near downtown Bluffton.
+According to the Beaufort County Sheriff’s Office, they initiated a traffic stop on May River Road near Red Cedar Street.

 Officials say the vehicle was driven by a male who had an active felony warrant for his arrest.